 Would you design pages differently if search engines starting delivering visitors below the fold?

 Named Anchors Could Be Used Too

-It’s possible that Google’s method could also deliver searchers to a named anchor when the answer shown at that named anchor contains the query terms searched for.
-Google has described how they might do this in an Official Google Webmaster Blog post in September in response to some queries – Using named anchors to identify sections on your pages, and they provide some tips on making it more likely to have links to your named anchors appear in search results.
+It’s possible that Google’s method could also deliver searchers to a named anchor when the anchor’s answer contains the query terms searched for.
+Google has described how they might do this in an Official Google Webmaster Blog post in September in response to some queries – Using named anchors to identify sections on your pages.
+They provide some tips on making it more likely to have links to your named anchors appear in search results.

 But, the method described in the patent filing will work even if there aren’t named anchors like the kind you might find on a FAQ page:

 With systems and methods described herein, mechanisms are provided to generate or simulate links with artificial named anchors and to allow the browser to recognize the artificial named anchor and navigate directly to the desired specific part of the target webpage even when the author of the webpage has not created a named anchor at the specific part of the webpage.

 In particular, the systems and methods described herein simulate the general functionality of the named anchor and the HREF link to provide links containing artificial named anchors that allow navigation directly to a specific part of the target webpage even when a named anchor does not exist at the specific part of the target webpage.